SerenaTetart/Time_series_analysis/README.md

 * Tensorflow
 * Keras
 * Pandas

-## Project 1 - Bitcoin forecasting with LSTM
+* statsmodels
+* pmdarima

+## Introduction - Quick overview of time series

-The dataset used is the market price everyday since 2014, we will be using the closing price, I shared it in the repository.
+The dataset used is the Bitcoin's market price everyday since 2014.

 A time serie is composed of 3 components:
 * (<b>y:</b> the baseline value for the series)